 Activity is important after surgery.
 At first we will assist you to the side of the bed or the chair.
 Depending on how you tolerate this activity, we will encourage you to stand with assistance and eventually walk with assistance in the halls.
 Slow activity is good for your healing process after surgery.

-Due to the anesthesia given during your surgery and the pain medications used after surgery, your normal bowel function is depressed.
+Due to the anesthesia given during your surgery and the pain medications used during and/or after surgery, your normal bowel function is depressed.
 It takes several hours for anesthesia to wear off, and some people notice nausea and/or dry mouth.

-Let your nurses know if you have nausea and medication can be given to help this.
+Let your nurses know if you have nausea, and medication can be given to help this.

 Your stomach is still “waking up” from anesthesia.
 It will wake up in stages over time and everyone is different.
 At first just take small sips of water or ice chips.
 This will help hydrate you and usually will not cause nausea.
 As your stomach wakes up, you may notice belching.
+This is normal.

 Your medical team will also be asking you if you are passing gas, and will listen to your abdomen.
 This helps determine if your lower intestines are “waking up”.